Fueling for Your Marathon

 Bring it home

-Everything above gets you 90% of the way there.
-Nail the basics — fuel early, stay consistent, include sodium, train your gut.
+First marathons reward preparation.
+Nail the basics: fuel early, stay consistent, include sodium, train your gut.

 Or let PODIUM do the thinking for you